 As a side note, I want to say that it sounds like you are doing a lot of things that your skin is agreeing with because the very worst you mentioned was 3 zits a week… some people would LOVE to be in your skin- LOL.
 However, I know how frustrating even a few blemishes can be!
 So I totally get why you want to get to the bottom of this.

-Since everyone is unique it could be possible that just the clays themselves (as in that grouping of ingredients) is causing the breakouts, simply because of the way your skin is reacting to them (i.e. some people find that their skin reacts to certain groups of ingredients .. and by “reacts”, I’m mostly referring to an inflammatory response).
-This reaction on its own could spark a pimple to pop up, but before we default to clays being a no-no for your skin, I want to discuss another possible explanation.
+Since everyone is unique it could be possible that just the clays themselves (as in that grouping of ingredients) is causing the breakouts.
+Some people find that their skin reacts to certain groups of ingredients.
+By ‘reacts’, I’m mostly referring to an inflammatory response.
+This reaction on its own could spark a pimple to pop up but before we default to clays being a no-no for your skin, I want to discuss another possible explanation.

-Now, the thing about this cycle is that (generally) the more often it’s done, the less severe the breakouts are each time (over time less toxins need to be purged if following a healthy life style and the person is focused on detoxifying internally and externally).
-Eventually the detox becomes about just clearing any recent toxins and not about clearing out the body of an accumulation of toxins that have built up over time.
-When the person has reached that stage in the cycle, breakouts are a lot less likely to occur, and if they do, it might only be a small blemish or two that clears up quickly.
+Generally, the more often you go through a detox, the less severe the breakouts are each time. if following a healthy lifestyle, fewer toxins need to be purged over time.
+This includes if the person is focused on detoxifying internally and externally.
+Eventually, the detox becomes about just clearing any recent toxins and not about clearing an accumulation of toxins that have built up over time.
+When the person has reached that stage in the cycle, breakouts are a lot less likely to occur.
+If they do, it might only be a small blemish or two that clears up quickly.

 I’m not sure if that’s what’s happening here, but it’s possible.
 Like I mentioned, I’d need more information.

-However, if you’re finding that your skin is clear – and staying clear – without using the masks (who’s primary* purpose is to detox), then you may just want to skip them in your routine.
+However, if you find that your skin is clear without the masks, just want to skip them in your routine.

-If your goal for using the masks is reducing hyper-pigmentation (acne scars, redness, etc), then there’s other ways to do that too (I talk about this a bit in my acne scars video), that I can help you with.
+If your goal for using the masks is reducing hyper-pigmentation (acne scars, redness, etc), then there are other ways to do that too (I talk about this a bit in my acne scars video), that I can help you with.

 You mentioned that you like the extra cleansing once a week from the masks.
 A few suggestions I have to get an extra deep cleansing in, without using the masks, is to use either the charcoal soap or the pineapple facial scrub.
 I mentioned the detoxing powers of the charcoal soap above, but it also helps reduce hyper-pigmentation.
-As for the pineapple scrub, it has a whole host of great benefits too – reducing hyper-pigmentation is one of them – another is that it exfoliates on two different levels (one of which clears out dead skin cells and other debris inside our pores – not just the debris on the surface of the skin).
+As for the pineapple scrub, it has a whole host of great benefits too.
+Reducing hyperpigmentation is one of them.
+Another is that it exfoliates on two different levels; one of which clears out dead skin cells and other debris inside our pores.
 I talk about this more on the product page for the pineapple facial scrub.
-Have a look if you’re interested.

 As far as using the masks for spot treatments- The best way to use them for that purpose is to first apply the quick stick, then dab a little bit of clay over top (the clay will bond to the quick stick application).
-Although, the quick stick doesn’t need the masks to boost its spot treatment “powers” and could actually interfere with it’s ability to work if the clay absorbs all the quick stick and pulls it away from the skin.
+The Quick Stick doesn’t need the masks to boost its spot treatment “powers”.
+It could actually interfere with its ability to work if the clay absorbs all the quick stick and pulls it away from the skin.
 The quick stick + clay combo works really well for some people.
 Others find the quick stick on its own works much better.